(i)

 EXHIBITION

-Taking its cues from globalisation, international trade, and the legal structures of maritime law set against the rights of the individual, for the Toronto Biennial, Episode 5 was presented at 259 Lake Shore Blvd East, within a customised Newfoundland cod trap from the 1970s (before the moratorium on cod was introduced).
-This sits alongside a series of new textile-based paintings created in collaboration with artisans from Fogo Island using traditional craft techniques.
+At Toronto Biennial, Shezad Dawood’s film Leviathan Cycle, Episode 5: Ismael is presented within a customised Newfoundland cod trap from the 1970s (before the moratorium on cod was introduced), and sits alongside a series of textile-based paintings created in collaboration with artisans from Fogo Island using traditional craft techniques.

 PUBLIC PROGRAMME